pashupati-singh/true-mine-3269/backend/README.md

 - Install Node.js and npm.

-- Clone the repository from url.
+- Clone the repository from the URL.

 - Run npm install to install the required dependencies.